Burj Khalifa is the most iconic building in Dubai, UAE.

 Purchase ‘Skip the Line’ tickets

-All visitors to Burj Khalifa need to take the elevators to go up to the observatories.
+All visitors to Burj Khalifa must take the elevators to visit the observatories.

-Visitors with ‘General Admission’ tickets must stand in long lines till it is their turn to take the elevator.
+Visitors with ‘General Admission’ tickets must stand in long lines until they turn to take the elevator.

-However, if you buy a “Skip the Line’ ticket, you can walk past all these people waiting for their turn and get into the elevator.
+However, if you buy a “Skip the Line’ ticket, you can walk past all these people waiting for their turn and enter the elevator.

 Get the time of your visit right

-If you want to avoid the crowd, it is best to visit Burj Khalifa during non-prime hours.
+If you want to avoid the crowd, visiting Burj Khalifa during non-prime hours is best.

 In the process, you will also end up saving money.